Ficool

 Don't interrupt me."

-He continued, raising his voice with exaggerated dramatics:
+He continued, raising his voice with measured drama:

 "The chief refused the proposal.
 He didn't want his daughter spending her life at the bottom of the lake, married to… a fish.